Contact / Help

 For copyright advice and to arrange training, contact the University Copyright Officer.
 Note that the University Copyright Officer is not able to give legal advice.

 Telephone: 3138 4616

 We aim to ensure compliance with current copyright legislation, particularly in relation to the Learning Management Systems (LMS), and offer teaching staff assistance in the form of advice, instruction and by encouraging awareness of compliance matters.

-Copyright Compliance Officer
+Copyright Information Officer